-The ins and outs of incrementality testing
+The ins and outs of incrementality testing for app marketers

-What exactly is an incrementality test?
+What is incrementality testing?

 - Lift is the increase from Group A to Group B (20 installs, 20% increase)

-- Incrementality is the percentage of Group B that converted due to marketing spend (20 installs, 16.7% of Group B total)
+- Incrementality is the percentage of test Group B that converted due to marketing spend (20 installs, 16.7% of Group B total)

 You can now accurately calculate whether your total spend is worth an additional 20% of installs.
 If it’s too costly, you could theoretically pause ad spend and expect to keep 83.3% of installs.